 Fixtures & Fittings – The Larvik is supplied with quality heavy cast brass thermostatic mixer taps and chromed brass door handles.
 Due to the extra cost and often because of limitations in the cabin structure many suppliers fit cheap and lightweight caravan mixer tap fittings in their cabins.

-Adaptable – The Larvik is available in many different formats and can be customised with different fittings to suit almost any application.
+Adaptable – The Larvik is available in many different formats and can be customised with different colours and fittings to suit almost any application.